 Unfortunately, after all this time Windows 10 is still accusing some unwanted instability, not just with some applications, but also the system itself and the updates certainly do not make it better.
 Even with 16GB of RAM you may notice that as soon as the physical memory usage reaches the 80% of consumption, the system will crash throwing a black screen at you.
 Usually this will fix itself after a few seconds, but at the cost of previously loaded programs shutting down.
 However, it may also hit your graphics drivers quite badly and prevent the GPU from being detected out of nowhere.
 In that case, a full reboot will be the only way to get it back to normal.

 The second oddity you could encounter is related to games randomly crashing without any error, or with a strange warning you can hardly understand.
 If you had everything working smoothly on Windows 7 and no further modifications have been applied to the game or computer itself, it definitely isn’t a hardware issue on your part.
 The majority of these problems on Windows 10 seem to be caused by your paging file being too small or turned off.
-The paging file essentially is the virtual memory your system uses as soon as your physical memory starts running out, in order to keep things smooth and functional enough for you to continue using it.
-Apparently, even if you have more than enough RAM to play games, the paging file can still affect the performance if it isn’t set correctly.
+The paging file essentially is the virtual memory your system uses as soon as your physical memory starts running out, in order to keep things smooth and functional enough for you to continue working with it.
+Apparently, even if you have more than enough RAM to play games and run heavy operations, the paging file can still affect the performance if it isn’t set correctly.

 To access the paging settings you need to go to System > Adanced System Settings > Advanced.
 Under Performance click on Settings, then Advanced again.
 Click on Change under Virtual Memory, a new window will appear with your HDD(s) listed and all the needed pagefile options.
 If you have it set on No paging file you definitely need to activate it.
 The size for it may vary depending on the machine you’re using, even the recommended amount is not enough at times.
 You can test different sizes and see which value works best for you, in alternative you can just use the automatic management.
 You need to reboot the machine whenever a new modification is applied to the paging file and this will also take the same amount away from your HDD.